Stock market panic spike: Are you prepared to seize the opportunity?

 Learning from Past Panic Spikes

 Similarly, Brexit’s announcement in June 2016 triggered a sharp decline in global markets.
 Fear of the unknown led to a brief panic spike.
-However, markets recovered quickly as investors assessed the actual impact, highlighting the importance of not overreacting to initial shocks.
+However, markets recovered quickly as investors assessed the impact, highlighting the importance of not overreacting to initial shocks.

 The Danger of Overreacting